Road Trip (2000 film): Production

 The fictional 'University of Ithaca' is based on both Ithaca College and Cornell University, each located in Ithaca, New York.
-Filming took place from October 16, 1999 to December 27, 1999 on the campuses of Woodward Academy, Georgia Tech, Emory University, and the University of Georgia.
-The university seen in a flyover in the opening scene is actually Harvard University; the same footage was later used in the film Old School in 2003.
+Filming took place from October 16, 1999, to December 27, 1999, on the campuses of Woodward Academy, Georgia Tech, Emory University, and the University of Georgia.
+The university seen in a flyover in the opening scene is actually Harvard University; the same footage was later used in the 2003 DreamWorks release Old School.
 The diner scene was shot in Lawrenceville, Georgia at the Gwinnett Diner, as it says on the coffee mugs.
 One of the final scenes of the tour was filmed at Founders Park at the University of Southern California.